codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 The advantage of individually allocated rows is that it works well for jagged arrays.

-This approach, although it seems to be simple, is affected by issues mostly related to performance.
-It tends to be slow, because every dynamic allocation requires a lookup of memory to be performed.
+This approach, despite appearing to be simple, is affected by issues mostly related to performance.
+It tends to be slow since each dynamic allocation requires a memory lookup.
 It can also cause excessive memory fragmentation.

 Additionally, it is sometimes unnecessarily used to return an array of data (usually strings) that could be turned into constants.